Jesse-Campbell/jesse-campbell.github.io/index.md

 </p>

 <p>
   I am a graduate student in the Department of Computer Science at Boston University.
-I am fortunate to be advised by Adam Smith.
+I am fortunate to be advised by <a href="https://cs-people.bu.edu/ads22/">Adam Smith</a>.
 </p>

 <p>